hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step6-cli.md

 `faas-cli list --verbose`{{execute}}

-One of the functions is markdown.
+One of the functions is _Markdown_.
 Here are two ways to invoke the function.

 `echo Hi | faas-cli invoke markdown`{{execute}}

+If this command does not come back readily, then it's still initializing and probably stuck.
+If stuck, Ctrl-C and try again.

 `uname -a | faas-cli invoke markdown`{{execute}}